Microsoft (NASDAQ:MSFT) Price Target Increased to $288.00 by Analysts at Barclays

-Microsoft (NASDAQ:MSFT) had its target price raised by Barclays from $269.00 to $288.00 in a research note issued on Wednesday, The Fly reports.
+Microsoft (NASDAQ:MSFT) had its price objective increased by Barclays from $269.00 to $288.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
 The brokerage currently has an “overweight” rating on the software giant’s stock.
-Barclays‘s price objective would indicate a potential upside of 9.94% from the company’s current price.
+Barclays‘s price target would suggest a potential upside of 14.35% from the stock’s current price.

-Other analysts have also issued research reports about the stock.
-BMO Capital Markets increased their price target on shares of Microsoft from $270.00 to $280.00 and gave the stock an “outperform” rating in a research report on Monday, April 19th.
-Zacks Investment Research raised shares of Microsoft from a “hold” rating to a “strong-buy” rating and set a $252.00 price objective for the company in a research note on Friday, January 29th.
-Evercore ISI increased their price objective on shares of Microsoft from $260.00 to $300.00 in a research note on Wednesday, January 27th.
-Mizuho increased their price objective on shares of Microsoft from $255.00 to $270.00 and gave the company a “buy” rating in a research note on Wednesday, January 27th.
-Finally, Citigroup initiated coverage on shares of Microsoft in a research note on Wednesday, March 3rd.
-They issued a “buy” rating and a $292.00 price objective for the company.
-Two analysts have rated the stock with a hold rating, thirty-one have assigned a buy rating and three have issued a strong buy rating to the company.
-Microsoft presently has an average rating of “Buy” and an average target price of $277.75.
+Other analysts also recently issued research reports about the stock.
+Raymond James increased their target price on shares of Microsoft from $275.00 to $290.00 and gave the company a “strong-buy” rating in a research report on Tuesday.
+Sanford C. Bernstein reaffirmed a “buy” rating and set a $283.00 price objective on shares of Microsoft in a research report on Wednesday, January 27th.
+Argus lifted their price target on shares of Microsoft from $275.00 to $300.00 and gave the company a “buy” rating in a research report on Monday, April 19th.
+Jefferies Financial Group set a $300.00 price target on shares of Microsoft and gave the company a “buy” rating in a research report on Monday, April 12th.
+Finally, Mizuho lifted their price target on shares of Microsoft from $270.00 to $285.00 and gave the company a “buy” rating in a research report on Tuesday.
+Two equities research analysts have rated the stock with a hold rating, thirty have issued a buy rating and two have given a strong buy rating to the company’s stock.
+Microsoft presently has an average rating of “Buy” and an average target price of $286.15.

-Microsoft (NASDAQ:MSFT) last posted its quarterly earnings results on Tuesday, April 27th.
-The software giant reported $1.95 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.76 by $0.19.
-The business had revenue of $41.71 billion for the quarter, compared to analyst estimates of $40.83 billion.
+Microsoft (NASDAQ:MSFT) last announced its quarterly earnings data on Tuesday, April 27th.
+The software giant reported $1.95 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.76 by $0.19.
+The firm had revenue of $41.71 billion for the quarter, compared to the consensus estimate of $40.83 billion.
 Microsoft had a net margin of 32.28% and a return on equity of 40.74%.
-The firm’s revenue for the quarter was up 19.1% on a year-over-year basis.
-During the same quarter last year, the business posted $1.40 EPS.
-On average, equities research analysts forecast that Microsoft will post 6.73 earnings per share for the current year.
+The business’s revenue for the quarter was up 19.1% on a year-over-year basis.
+During the same period in the prior year, the company posted $1.40 earnings per share.
+On average, sell-side analysts anticipate that Microsoft will post 6.73 earnings per share for the current fiscal year.

-In other Microsoft news, EVP Jean Philippe Courtois sold 18,358 shares of the firm’s stock in a transaction on Thursday, January 28th.
-The shares were sold at an average price of $239.60, for a total value of $4,398,576.80.
-Following the completion of the sale, the executive vice president now directly owns 593,915 shares in the company, valued at $142,302,034.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Emma N. Walmsley purchased 4,300 shares of Microsoft stock in a transaction on Wednesday, March 10th.
-The stock was bought at an average price of $236.80 per share, with a total value of $1,018,240.00.
-Following the completion of the acquisition, the director now directly owns 5,026 shares of the company’s stock, valued at approximately $1,190,156.80.
-The disclosure for this purchase can be found here.
-Company insiders own 0.05% of the company’s stock.
+In other news, Director Emma N. Walmsley purchased 4,300 shares of Microsoft stock in a transaction that occurred on Wednesday, March 10th.
+The shares were bought at an average cost of $236.80 per share, with a total value of $1,018,240.00.
+Following the completion of the purchase, the director now directly owns 5,026 shares in the company, valued at $1,190,156.80.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+0.05% of the stock is owned by corporate insiders.

-A number of large investors have recently bought and sold shares of the business.
-Norges Bank acquired a new stake in Microsoft in the fourth quarter worth $17,697,996,000.
-Morgan Stanley grew its holdings in shares of Microsoft by 14.7% during the fourth quarter.
-Morgan Stanley now owns 69,099,798 shares of the software giant’s stock valued at $15,369,178,000 after buying an additional 8,865,366 shares during the last quarter.
-Nuveen Asset Management LLC grew its holdings in shares of Microsoft by 7.4% during the fourth quarter.
-Nuveen Asset Management LLC now owns 60,306,979 shares of the software giant’s stock valued at $13,413,478,000 after buying an additional 4,140,017 shares during the last quarter.
-UBS Asset Management Americas Inc. grew its holdings in shares of Microsoft by 2.3% during the fourth quarter.
-UBS Asset Management Americas Inc. now owns 54,786,208 shares of the software giant’s stock valued at $12,185,548,000 after buying an additional 1,250,690 shares during the last quarter.
-Finally, Alliancebernstein L.P. grew its holdings in shares of Microsoft by 1.8% during the fourth quarter.
-Alliancebernstein L.P. now owns 46,539,793 shares of the software giant’s stock valued at $10,351,380,000 after buying an additional 810,676 shares during the last quarter.
-Institutional investors and hedge funds own 69.01% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Resolute Partners Group purchased a new stake in shares of Microsoft in the fourth quarter worth $26,000.
+Goodwin Investment Advisory purchased a new stake in shares of Microsoft during the fourth quarter valued at $28,000.
+NuWave Investment Management LLC boosted its position in shares of Microsoft by 3,250.0% during the fourth quarter.
+NuWave Investment Management LLC now owns 134 shares of the software giant’s stock valued at $30,000 after buying an additional 130 shares during the last quarter.
+Kinloch Capital LLC bought a new position in Microsoft in the fourth quarter valued at about $37,000.
+Finally, Paradigm Strategies in Wealth Management LLC bought a new position in Microsoft in the first quarter valued at about $67,000.
+69.01% of the stock is currently owned by hedge funds and other institutional investors.

 Microsoft Corporation develops, licenses, and supports software, services, devices, and solutions worldwide.
 Its Productivity and Business Processes segment offers Office, Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, and Skype for Business, as well as related Client Access Licenses (CAL); Skype, Outlook.com, OneDrive, and LinkedIn; and Dynamics 365, a set of cloud-based and on-premises business solutions for small and medium businesses, large organizations, and divisions of enterprises.